tao101/Self-Hosted-Next.js-Supabase-Fullstack-Starter-Template/suggestions.md

 1.  **Comprehensive Documentation:**

-    - **API Documentation:** If you build out Next.js API routes, consider using tools like Swagger or OpenAPI to automatically generate API documentation.

 2.  **Performance Monitoring and Optimization:**

     - **Frontend Performance Monitoring:** Integrate tools like Sentry or New Relic to monitor frontend performance, track errors, and identify performance bottlenecks.